-The condition of the Moschophoros is poor and it has tragically been broken in some areas.
-The legs are missing below the knees on both sides.
-The hands are broken off.
+The condition of the Moschophoros is poor, and it has tragically been fractured in some areas.
+The legs are missing below the knees on both sides, and the hands are broken off.
 The genitals and the left thigh have separated from the whole sculpture.

 Additionally, the lower half of the face (the chin area) has been chipped off.
 The foot, standing on its plinth, is now connected to the base, however.